 DaxibotulinumtoxinA for Injection is being evaluated in a Phase 2 open-label study for the treatment of moderate to severe lateral canthal lines, commonly known as crow’s feet.
 Clinical data demonstrated positive efficacy results and that DaxibotulinumtoxinA for Injection was well tolerated.

 Upper Facial Lines — A, B & C

-Revance initiated a new open-label Phase 2 trial for treatment of the full upper face – glabellar (frown), lateral canthal (crow’s feet), and forehead lines combined – to understand the safety and efficacy, including potential dosing and injection patterns, of DaxibotulinumtoxinA for Injection.
+Revance evaluated DaxibotulinumtoxinA for Injection in an open-label Phase 2 study for treatment of the full upper face, including glabellar (frown) lines, forehead lines and crow’s feet (lateral canthal lines).
+The study was conducted to understand the safety and efficacy, including potential dosing and injection patterns, of DaxibotulinumtoxinA for Injection.
 In December 2020, Revance announced positive topline efficacy and safety results from its Phase 2 study.

 For the latest information regarding our clinical development programs, please see our public filings with the Securities and Exchange Commission or visit clinicaltrials.gov.